3 min read

 Consider these nine reasons:

-1. The 4th century bishop Eusebius quoted this verse several times without the extra words.
+1. The 4th-century bishop Eusebius quoted this verse several times without the extra words.

 In total, he quoted it 18 times between 300 CE and 336 CE.
 At first, he quotes it as saying, ‘Go ye and make disciples of all the nations in my name, teaching them to observe all things, whatsoever I commanded you.’
 As you can see, there no mention of baptism, or of the formula.
+It is after the Council of Nicaea, at which the Church adopted the Trinity doctrine, that Eusebius's quotations of the verse include the baptism formula.

 2. Luke 24:47 reports the same event and discourse of Yehoshua (Jesus), and makes no mention of these words.

-There it only reports: ‘Then in his name, [the message of] repentance for forgiveness of sins is to be preached in all the nations, starting from JeruSalem.’
+There, it only reports: ‘Then in his name, [the message of] repentance for forgiveness of sins is to be preached in all the nations, starting from Jerusalem.’
 There’s no trinitarian formula, and no mention of baptism.

-It says: ‘However, you will receive power when the Holy Breath comes over you, and you’ll be witnesses of me in JeruSalem, in all of Judea, in Samaria, and to the farthest parts of the earth.’
+3. Acts 1:8 reports the same event, and still fails to mention the words.
+It says: ‘However, you will receive power when the Holy Spirit comes over you, and you’ll be witnesses of me in Jerusalem, in all of Judea, in Samaria, and to the farthest parts of the earth.’
 Again, we see no mention of the trinitarian formula or baptism.
 Surely, if this was the true and only formula for baptism, then it would not have been forgotten?

+4. Acts 2:38 commands baptism in the name of Yehoshua (Jesus) only.
 It says, ‘Repent, and each of you get baptized in the name of Yehoshua (Jesus) the Anointed One, so your sins can be forgiven.
 Then you will receive the gift of the Holy Breath.’
-Same story.
+As seen repeatedly, there is no mention of the trinitarian formula, only baptism in the name of Yehoshua (Jesus), describe the Anointed One.

-‘They went [to the Samaritans] and prayed for them to receive the Holy Breath, because it hadn’t come to any of them yet, although they had been baptized in the name of the Master Yehoshua (Jesus).’
+‘They went [to the Samaritans] and prayed for them to receive the Holy Spirit, because it hadn’t come to any of them yet, although they had been baptized in the name of the Master Yehoshua (Jesus).’

-6. Acts 10:48 reports people being commanded to only be baptized in the name of Yehoshua (Jesus):
+6. Acts 10:48 reports people being commanded only to be baptized in the name of Yehoshua (Jesus):

-7. Acts 19:5 describes people being baptized in the name of Yehoshua (Jesus) and no-one else:
+7. Acts 19:5 describes people being baptized in the name of Yehoshua (Jesus) and no one else:

 ‘When they heard this, they were baptized in the name of the Lord Yehoshua (Jesus).’